Baker's Keyboard Lounge: Recent history

 The popularity of the club declined in the 1970s and 1980s, and was nearly closed on several occasions.
 In 1996, after owning the club for 57 years, Clarence Baker sold the club to John Colbert and Juanita Jackson.
 The new owners were challenged by declining interests in live jazz performances, due to the aging of the fanbase of jazz purists, a shift to mainstream jazz from the historic Hard Bop emphasis of the club, and the popularity of hip hop.
 The new ownership attempted to compensate with fundraisers, a reduction in bookings of nationally known acts and emphasis on local artists, and diversifying the lineup to include R&B and comedy acts.
 The club experienced a resurgence in popularity, but the downturn in the economy led Colbert to declare bankruptcy in 2010, leading to widespread speculation that the club would finally close.
-In 2011, the club was purchased at a bankruptcy sale, by Hugh W. Smith III, who had been manager of the club for the previous two years and Eric Whitaker Sr. Smith and Whitaker vowed to keep Baker's open as a jazz club.
+In 2011, the club was purchased at a bankruptcy sale, by Hugh W. Smith III, who had been manager of the club for the previous two years, currently promotes, operates and oversees and Eric Whitaker Sr. Smith and Whitaker vowed to keep Baker's open as a jazz club.

 In 2016, The Detroit City Council approved an ordinance to establish the Baker's Keyboard Lounge Historic District, a designation that prevents whoever owns the building from demolishing it or altering its exterior without permission from the Detroit Historic District Commission.

 With the economic and cultural resurgence of Detroit, Baker's is again receiving notable media coverage.